oracle/truffleruby/doc/user/truffleruby-additions.md

 It is also possible to use feature-detection instead of looking at `RUBY_ENGINE`.
-For example if you are writing an application that uses TruffleRuby's polyglot programming functionality you could test for `defined?(Polyglot)`.
+For example if you are writing an application that uses TruffleRuby's interoperability with Java you could test for `defined?(Java)`, which will be set when in hosted mode on the JVM but not in native mode.

 TruffleRuby is an integral part of GraalVM, so the version number of TruffleRuby is always the same as the version of GraalVM that contains it.
 If you are using